Burnaby Lake Overpass

 Building an active transportation network

-The pedestrian bridge will create a safer and simpler way to travel between major trail networks.
-This project furthers Burnaby’s commitment to making the city more accessible for different forms of transportation.
 By creating a safer and easier path for pedestrians and cyclists, vehicle traffic and vehicle emissions will also be reduced.
-The overpass serves as an asset to the community, connecting people to nature and inviting people to explore the area in new ways.
+The overpass serves as an asset to the community, connecting people to nature and inviting users to explore the area in new ways.

 Services